Core Tax Principles

 Highest Level of Compliance with Financial and Tax Reporting Requirements

 P&G maintains the highest level of financial and tax reporting compliance everywhere we operate.
-In doing so, we observe and adhere to the tax law, the underlying tax policy intent, and the disclosure and reporting requirements in each jurisdiction.
+In doing so, we observe and adhere to the tax law, the underlying tax policy intent, and the financial disclosure and reporting requirements in each jurisdiction.

 Robust Tax Stewardship and Governance